 I have a Postgraduate Diploma in Group-analytic Psychotherapy (Westminster Pastoral Foundation), am a registered member of the United Kingdom Council for Psychotherapy (UKCP) and a member of the Group Analytic Society International (GASI).

-I have been a Board Director of the Foundation for Psychotherapy & Counselling (FPC).
+I am a Fellow of the Foundation for Psychotherapy & Counselling (FPC) and am on the Editorial Board of the British Journal of Psychotherapy.
 The earlier part of my professional career was as a teacher, trainer, advocate and counsellor, working with adults and young people.

 In addition to my practice at Number 42 and in north London, I

-- Tutor and conduct groups on psychotherapy and counselling trainings.
+- Tutor and conduct groups on a psychotherapy and counselling training.

-- Co-lead a Balint group group for GPs.
+- Co-led a Balint group group for GPs,

 - Facilitate reflective practice groups for staff teams in mental health and academic settings.